J-emi/dareit-task-terraform/README.md

 ## Task 7 | 30.03.2023

+❗ Tested but currently non-active (commented out the Terraform code that holds the definition of the resources)

 ###  :bulb: Goal:

 **Create your first CI/CD pipeline and understand the principles of the CI/CD practice.**